dc7290/next-export-optimize-images/README.md

 ## Feature

-- Use `next/image` to optimize images at build time.
+- Optimize images at build time.
 - All options for `next/image` available
 - Using `sharp`, so it's fast.
+- Cache prevents repeating the same optimization
 - Support TypeScript

 ## Installation